HesperidesGarden/Jobfolio/docs/team-eval/peer-review.md

 ### My Observation:

-Throughout the project, I closely observed Khanh Linh Pham's role, particularly during the frontend design phase.
-Her adeptness in leading the team and collaborating effectively stood out, shaping a visually appealing user interface.
+During the project, I followed Khanh Linh Pham's contributions, particularly in the frontend design phase.
+Her strong leadership and effective collaboration skills were evident, resulting in the creation of an attractive user interface.

 ### Effect on me